dzufferey/csisat/ReadMe.txt

 --help   Print this information.
 -debug   Print debug information.
 -check   Check the computed interpolant.
--sat     Check for satisfiability only (no interplolation).
+-sat     Check for satisfiability only (no interpolation).
          Writes only "satisfiable" or "unsatisfiable" to stdout.
--solver  Choose which LA solver to use.
+-LAsolver Choose the LA solver to use.
          Options: simplex, simplex_wo_presolve, interior (default: simplex).
+-SATsolver Choose the SAT solver to use.
+         Options: csi_dpll, pico (default: csi_dpll).
+The PicoSAT integration is experimental.
+-help  Display this list of options.
+--help  Display this list of options.

 Input language:
 The language is similar to Foci.